Got a claim from a major flood, storm or natural disaster?

 Who manages my claim?

 Initio manages your claim, and typically a dedicated initio claims manager will support you through the process.
 Think of that person as an advocate for you and your claim.
-Almost all communication will be through initio but at certain times you may be dealing directly with an IAG loss adjustor or manager.
+Almost all communication will be through initio but at certain times you may be dealing directly with assessors or an NHC Claims Handler (if your claim also has an NHC aspect).

 What is the assessment and settlement process?

-1. Strip out: When flood damage has occurred the first step in the process is getting the property stripped out.
-IAG has teams geared up to help with this.
+1. Strip out : When flood damage has occurred the first step in the process is getting the property stripped out and dried.
+This involves removing saturated carpets and sometimes wall linings.

-2. Damage assessment and report: Your property is then assessed by a Loss Adjustor (LA, or Assessor).
+2. Damage assessment and report: Your property is then assessed by a property assessor (or Loss Adjuster).
 This is an inspection to determine the extent of the damage, and to produce an initial scope of works for the repair.
 Depending on the severity of the loss (as determined by the information on your initial claims lodgement) the assessment can take anywhere from a few days to a number of weeks to occur.
-If you obtain your own builders quote prior to an LA inspection, and it’s less than $30k it’s unlikely an LA inspection will be required.
+If you obtain your own builders quote prior to an LA inspection, and it’s less likely that an assessor inspection will be required.

-3. Repair cost estimate: Using the scope produced by the LA, a Quantity Surveyor (QS) then produces an estimate of the repair costs.
-This is sometimes referred to as a Taurus Report.
+3. Repair cost estimate: If you have obtained a repair quote, the value will be reviewed to ensure it’s fair and reasonable.
+If you haven’t obtained a repair quote, we will use the scope produced by the assessor, and a Quantity Surveyor (QS) then produces an estimate of the repair costs.
 The QS’s job is to establish a fair and reasonable estimate of the cost to repair the damage in a like for like manner.

 How long does all this take?